 Each Fund may enter into reverse repurchase agreements, mortgage dollar rolls and economically similar transactions.
 A reverse repurchase agreement involves the sale of a portfolio-eligible security by the Fund, coupled with its agreement to repurchase the instrument at a specified time and price.
 Under a reverse repurchase agreement, the Fund continues to receive any principal and interest payments on the underlying security during the term of the agreement.
 However, reverse repurchase agreements involve the risk that the market value of securities retained by the Fund may decline below the repurchase price of the securities sold by the Fund which it is obligated to repurchase.
-A fund may enter into reverse repurchase agreements or similar financing transactions with the aggregate amount of any other senior securities representing indebtedness when calculating the asset coverage ratio; or (ii) Treats all reverse repurchase agreements or similar financing transactions as derivatives transactions for all purposes.
+A fund may enter into reverse repurchase agreements or similar financing transactions, if the fund: (i) complies with the asset coverage requirements of section 18, and combines the aggregate amount of indebtedness associated with all reverse repurchase agreements or similar financing transactions with the aggregate amount of any other senior securities representing indebtedness when calculating the asset coverage ratio; or (ii) Treats all reverse repurchase agreements or similar financing transactions as derivatives transactions for all purposes.